-ACADEMIC CATALOG 2018 - 2019 Columbus, Ohio Valor Christian College has prepared this Academic Catalog on the basis of the best information available at the time of printing.
+ACADEMIC CATALOG 2019-2020Columbus, Ohio

+Valor Christian College has prepared this Academic Catalog based on the best information available at the time of printing.
 Information contained in this Catalog is subject to change without notice or obligation.

 Valor Christian College is a Christian educational ministry that admits students without regard to race, color, gender, nationality or ethnic origin.